OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 ## Removing Packages

-To remove a package:
+To remove a package from your Omega, use the `remove` option:

 ```
 opkg remove <PACKAGE NAME>
 ```

-**Note: To find the package name you can use the `list-installed` option from above.**
+*Note: To find the package name you can use the `list-installed` option from above.*

 To remove `curl` with opkg: